digitalcredentials/credential-status-manager-git/README.md

 import { createStatusManager } from '@digitalcredentials/credential-status-manager-git';

 const statusManager = await createStatusManager({
-  service: 'github',
+  gitService: 'github',
-  ownerAccountName: 'university-xyz', // Please create an owner account (personal or organization) in your source control service of choice
+  ownerAccountName: 'university-xyz', // Please create an owner account (personal or organization) in your Git service of choice
-  repoName: 'credential-status', // Please create a unique credential status repository in the owner account
+  repoName: 'credential-status', // Please create a unique status credential repository in the owner account
   metaRepoName: 'credential-status-metadata', // Please create a unique credential status metadata repository in the owner account
-  repoAccessToken: 'abc123', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
+  repoAccessToken: 'abc123', // Please create your own access token in your Git service of choice (see Dependencies section for detailed instructions)
-  metaRepoAccessToken: 'def456', // Please create your own access token in your source control service of choice (see Dependencies section for detailed instructions)
+  metaRepoAccessToken: 'def456', // Please create your own access token in your Git service of choice (see Dependencies section for detailed instructions)
   didMethod: 'key',
   didSeed: 'DsnrHBHFQP0ab59dQELh3uEwy7i5ArcOTwxkwRO2hM87CBRGWBEChPO7AjmwkAZ2', // Please create your own DID seed (see Dependencies section for detailed instructions)
   signStatusCredential: true
 });
 ```

-**Note:** A Status List 2021 credential can be found in the designated status repository (`repoName`) of the designated owner account (`ownerAccountName`) which is populated by `createStatusManager`.
+**Note:** A Status List 2021 credential can be found in the designated status credential repository (`repoName`) of the designated owner account (`ownerAccountName`) which is populated by `createStatusManager`.
 Additionally, relevant historical data can be found in the designated status metadata repository (`metaRepoName`) in the same owner account.
 Note that these repositories need to be manually created prior to calling `createStatusManager`.
-Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the source control service of choice (e.g., https://`ownerAccountName`.github.io/`repoName`/`statusCredentialId` for GitHub, where `statusCredentialId` is the name of a file that is automatically generated in `repoName`).
+Finally, you can find a publicly visible version of the aforementioned Status List 2021 credential at the relevant URL for hosted sites in the Git service of choice (e.g., https://`ownerAccountName`.github.io/`repoName`/`statusCredentialId` for GitHub, where `statusCredentialId` is the name of a file that is automatically generated in `repoName`).

 ### Allocate status for credential

 The `allocateStatus` is an instance method that is called on a credential status manager initialized by `createStatusManager`.
-It is an asynchronous method that accepts a credential as input, records its status in the caller's source control service of choice, and returns the credential with status metadata attached.
+It is an asynchronous method that accepts a credential as input, records its status in the caller's Git service of choice, and returns the credential with status metadata attached.

 Here is a sample call to `allocateStatus`: